LCA-EET/Lichdom/README.md

 - All Liches start with their phylactery - a cloak called the Shroud of the Lich.
 This shroud is unstealable and undroppable.
 (For technical reasons, the Lich's phylactery is put onto an item instead of something else like a slotless script.)

-- Your phylactery must be in your inventory - but need not be equipped - for you to auto-revive out of combat.
+- Because a phylactery is undroppable, it remains permanently equipped in your cloak slot while it is on your person.
+Your phylactery must be on you for you to auto-revive out of combat.
 (This auto-revival normally happens immediately after combat ends, but the script may need a few seconds to catch up.)

-By default, your phylactery can't break upon your character's death, but this can be configured to have a chance of breaking upon death, or you may have a finite number of auto-revivals.
+By default, your phylactery can't break upon your character's death, but this can be configured to have a chance of breaking upon death.

 Regardless of settings, certain SoA events _will_ remove CHARNAME's (the protagonist's) phylactery for a time.